 Illinois and Hawaii join a growing wave of legislation and litigation in favor of same-sex couples following the Supreme Court's decision in July to strike down a key provision of the 1996 Defense of Marriage Act.

 Just this year, four other states-Delaware, Minnesota, Rhode Island and New Jersey-have also begun allowing same-sex marriage ceremonies to be performed.

 "Since the beginning of the LGBT rights movement in its nascent days of the 1950s to the Stonewall rebellion of 1969, we have never come this far this fast," said Fred Sainz, vice president of communications and marketing for the Human Rights Campaign, in an e-mail to supporters Monday.

-“LGBT equality advanced more in 2013 than in any other year and at a pace never before seen,” he said.
+"LGBT equality advanced more in 2013 that in any other year and at a pace never before seen," he said.